MistaKupa/sneakers-nextjs-2.0/README.md

 - implement collections page and in navigation (removed for now)
 - error & loading states
 - Stripe webhook integration
-- unit testing
 - performance optimization
 - improved product management

 This project is actively maintained and will continue to evolve as I deepen my knowledge of modern web development.

-Currently transitioning parts of the project to TypeScript as part of my learning process.

 ## 👨‍💻 About Me